 A set of features and functionality are decided upon.
 These features are chosen based on public demand, and any contractual obligations.
 Feature freeze, code freeze, and release dates are also scheduled at this time along with distribution of work to key people.

 This is the fun part.
 The features decided upon in Step 1 are implemented, documentation written, and tests created.
-All code must pass our tests, static code checking, and be submitted as a pull-request through Bitbucket.
+All code must pass our tests, static code checking, and be submitted as a pull-request through GitHub.

 A branch is created, typically named with the upcoming major.minor number.
 This branch will eventually become the final Gazebo release.
 No new features are allowed in this branch from this point on.
 Only bug fixes will be accepted.

 At this point almost all of the major bugs should be ironed out of the release.
-Other issues should be tracked on the Bitbucket issue tracker, and documented.
+Other issues should be tracked on the GitHub issue tracker, and documented.
 Only very critical changes are allowed in the release branch at this time.